Nick Middleton

-Nick Middleton (born 1960) is a British physical geographer and supernumerary fellow of St Anne's College, Oxford.
+Nick Middleton (born 1963 June 4) is a British physical geographer and supernumerary fellow of St Anne's College, Oxford.
 He specialises in desertification.

 Middleton was born in London, England.
 As a geographer, he has travelled to more than 70 countries.
 In Going to Extremes, a Channel 4 television programme about extreme lifestyles, he experienced life in the hostile conditions that other cultures must endure.
-Part of his Book Silk Road is included in the NCERT's class 11 textbook.
+Part of his book 'Extremes Along the Silk Road' is included in NCERT's class 11 English textbook.

 He won the Royal Geographical Society's Ness Award in 2002.